genpat-it/MSTreesV2_POC/README.md

 2. **Implement Remaining Functions**: Test and update the remaining functions from the original script.
 3. **Validate results**: Especially when float16 dtype is used.

+## Usage of float16 dtype
+* Utilizing float16 as the data type inhibits the just-in-time (JIT) compilation of the contemporary method.
+* The Newick tree (nwk) resulting from the use of float16 cannot be directly compared with the Newick tree obtained from the original script.
+* float16 reduces precision, especially in divisions and sorting operations, which may not be as precise.

 ## Original Script
 The original script can be found at:
 - [MSTrees.py](https://github.com/achtman-lab/GrapeTree/blob/master/module/MSTrees.py)